freqtrade/freqtrade/docs/configuration.md

 The table below will list all configuration parameters available.

-Freqtrade can also load many options via command line arguments (check out the commands `--help` output for details).
+Freqtrade can also load many options via command line (CLI) arguments (check out the commands `--help` output for details).
 The prevelance for all Options is as follows:

 - CLI arguments override any other option